 This is a text published on Ape Unit website.
 22 Oct 2020.
-Diego di Caro is the author.
 This post describes how Co3 is combining Blockchain and Augmented Reality to anticipate the convergence between spatial computing and the token economy.

 Co3 is a Horizon2020 project funded by the European Union to assess the impact of disruptive technologies on public administrations.
 Experts forecast that innovations such as blockchain, big data analytics, Internet of Things (IoT), virtual reality (VR), augmented reality (AR), artificial intelligence (AI), and gamification will reshape most social and economic interactions.
 Horizon’s 2020 call invited researchers to experiment with real user groups simulating the forthcoming technological environment.
 The Co3 consortium took the challenge of this exercise in futurism, focusing mainly on a vision of the convergence of Augmented Reality and Blockchain, but it also investigates the potential of other technologies such as gamification and previously existing applications: a geolocated social network and an electronic democracy tool.